mzazon/awesome-cloud-projects/azure/supply-chain-carbon-tracking-ai-agents/supply-chain-carbon-tracking-ai-agents.md

 ## Solution

-This solution creates an intelligent carbon tracking system that uses Azure AI Foundry Agent Service to deploy specialized AI agents for automated data collection, analysis, and optimization recommendations.
-The system integrates with Azure Sustainability Manager to centralize emissions data and provides real-time insights through automated workflows powered by Azure Service Bus and Azure Functions.
+This solution creates an intelligent carbon tracking system that uses Azure AI Services to deploy specialized AI agents for automated data collection, analysis, and optimization recommendations.
+The system integrates with Microsoft Sustainability Manager to centralize emissions data and provides real-time insights through automated workflows powered by Azure Service Bus and Azure Functions.
 This approach enables continuous monitoring of supply chain carbon footprints with intelligent recommendations for emission reduction strategies.

 ## Architecture Diagram